nantonzhang/Awesome-Crack-Detection/README.md

 ## Datasets

-1. **Automatic Crack Detection on Two-Dimensional Pavement Images: An Algorithm Based on Minimal Path Selection**, *IEEE Transactions on Intelligent Transportation Systems*, 2016.  [[Paper Link](https://ieeexplore.ieee.org/document/7572082)]
+1. **AEL: Automatic Crack Detection on Two-Dimensional Pavement Images: An Algorithm Based on Minimal Path Selection**, *IEEE Transactions on Intelligent Transportation Systems*, 2016.  [[Paper Link](https://ieeexplore.ieee.org/document/7572082)]

    - This paper proposes a new algorithm for automatic crack detection from 2D pavement images.
 It strongly relies on the localization of minimal paths within each image, a path being a series of neighboring pixels and its score being the sum of their intensities.
 The originality of the approach stems from the proposed way to select a set of minimal paths and the two postprocessing steps introduced to improve the quality of the detection.
    - An intensive validation is performed on both synthetic and real images (from five different acquisition systems), with comparisons to five existing methods.
    - ![Screenshot 2025-05-27 at 10 14 40 AM](https://github.com/user-attachments/assets/6c9ee3fc-cb05-421c-bf18-d6c2c4c0edc1)

-1. **Road crack detection using deep convolutional neural network**, *ICIP*, 2016.  [[Paper Link](https://ieeexplore.ieee.org/document/7533052)]
+1. **CRACK500: Road crack detection using deep convolutional neural network**, *ICIP*, 2016.  [[Paper Link](https://ieeexplore.ieee.org/document/7533052)]

    - Data set with more than 500 pavement pictures of size 3264×2448 are collected at the Temple University campus by using a smart phone as the data sensor.
 Each image is annotated by multiple annotators.
    - ![Screenshot 2025-05-27 at 1 39 25 PM](https://github.com/user-attachments/assets/ba2886b4-ebe9-45ad-8528-ccb2aeb1f2ec)

-1. **Automatic Road Crack Detection Using Random Structured Forests**, *IEEE Transactions on Intelligent Transportation Systems*, 2016.  [[Paper Link](https://ieeexplore.ieee.org/document/7471507)]
+1. **CFD: Automatic Road Crack Detection Using Random Structured Forests**, *IEEE Transactions on Intelligent Transportation Systems*, 2016.  [[Paper Link](https://ieeexplore.ieee.org/document/7471507)]

    - We propose an annotated road crack dataset called CFD.
 This dataset is composed of 118 images, which can generally reflect urban road surface condition in Beijing, China.
 Each image has hand labeled ground truth contours.
 All the images are taken by an iPhone5 with focus of 4mm, aperture of f/2.4 and exposure time of 1/134s.
 The width of the images ranges from 1 to 3 mm.
    - ![Screenshot 2025-05-27 at 1 26 56 PM](https://github.com/user-attachments/assets/c6ea6a6c-7697-49dc-842a-9271e22e5adf)

-1. **DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection**, *IEEE Transactions on Image Processing*, 2018.  [[Paper Link](https://ieeexplore.ieee.org/document/8517148)]
+1. **CRKWH100, CrackTree260, CrackLS315, Stone331: DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection**, *IEEE Transactions on Image Processing*, 2018.  [[Paper Link](https://ieeexplore.ieee.org/document/8517148)]

    - CRKWH100
+   - CrackTree260
    - CrackLS315: Images in this dataset are captured under laser illumination, which makes them more different with the training images than that in CRKWH100
    - Stone331
    - ![zou11-2878966-small](https://github.com/user-attachments/assets/1997887a-0b56-4839-899c-22bf6398a6b9)

-1. **Structural Crack Detection from Benchmark Data Sets Using Pruned Fully Convolutional Networks**, *Journal of Structural Engineering*, 2021.  [[Paper Link](https://ascelibrary.org/doi/full/10.1061/%28ASCE%29ST.1943-541X.0003140)]
+1. **BCL: Structural Crack Detection from Benchmark Data Sets Using Pruned Fully Convolutional Networks**, *Journal of Structural Engineering*, 2021.  [[Paper Link](https://ascelibrary.org/doi/full/10.1061/%28ASCE%29ST.1943-541X.0003140)]

    - In this study, a benchmark data set called a bridge crack library (BCL) containing 11,000 pixel-wise labeled images with 256×256 resolution was established, which has 5,769 nonsteel crack images, 2,036 steel crack images, 3,195 noise images, and their labels.
 It is aimed at crack detection on multiple structural materials including masonry, concrete, and steel.
 The raw images were collected by multiple cameras from more than 50 in-service bridges during a period of 2 years.
    - ![Screenshot 2025-05-27 at 12 31 44 PM](https://github.com/user-attachments/assets/201d1b24-dbf2-4055-a96d-5f2cb2c85d42)